SeanMcTex/iOSBluetoothLighting/README.md

 	    int g = thisScratch.data[2];
 	    int b = thisScratch.data[3];

-	    updateLight( isOn, r, g, b ); // we will write this later
+	    updateLight( isOn, r, g, b ); // more on this in a minute

 	  }